Find wasted Kubernetes

 What it finds

-14 algorithms analyze real kubectl data and cloud billing APIs.
-Not estimates.
+Based on real kubectl metrics and cloud billing APIs.
+Not estimates from averages.

 Oversized Pods

-Pods requesting 2-4x more CPU and memory than they use.
-KubeOpt calculates the right limits and generates the YAML.
+Pods requesting 2-4x more CPU and memory than they actually use.
+KubeOpt calculates right-sized limits and generates the YAML patch.

 Idle Workloads

-Deployments consuming resources but doing nothing.
+Deployments consuming resources but receiving no traffic.
 Staging environments left running.
-Dev namespaces nobody uses.
+Dev namespaces nobody has touched in weeks.

 Node Waste

-Nodes running at 20% utilization because bin-packing is off.
-Wrong VM sizes for your workload profile.
+Nodes running at low utilization because bin-packing is off.
+Wrong VM sizes for your actual workload profile.

 Missing Autoscaling

 Deployments without HPA that should have it.
-Fixed replica counts paying for peak traffic 24/7.
+Fixed replica counts paying for peak-traffic capacity 24/7.

 Orphaned Storage

 Persistent volumes bound to nothing.
 Premium storage tiers for workloads that need standard.
-You're paying for disks no pod reads.
+Disks no pod is reading.

 List clusters